Myxir294/LCD_Arduino_Game/README.md

 Additionaly, player actions have sound effects, achieved by various tones of the buzzer, operated with the use of PWM signal from one of the pins.

-Here you can see short demo presentation of the game: https://youtu.be/NS5YVRj8-JI
+Here you can see short demo presentation of the game (sadly, the display is slightly corrupted in certain places): https://youtu.be/NS5YVRj8-JI